-- 116 The user have the following standard high-level security goals related to the assets: - sG1 maintain the integrity user data (when being executed/processed and when being stored in the TOE's memories) as well as - sG2 maintain the confidentiality of user data (when being processed and when being stored in the TOE's protected memories). - SG3 maintain the correct operation of the security services provided by the TOE for the Security IC Embedded Software. - 117 Note, the Security IC may not distinguish between user data which are public known or kept confidential.
+- 127 The user has the following standard high-level security goals related to the assets: - sG1 maintain the integrity user data (when being executed/processed and when being stored in the TOE's memories) as well as - sG2 maintain the confidentiality of user data (when being processed and when being stored in the TOE's protected memories). - SG3 maintain the correct operation of the security services provided by the TOE for the Security IC Embedded Software. - 128 Note, the Security IC may not distinguish between user data which are public known or kept confidential.
 Therefore the security IC shall protect the user data in integrity and in confidentiality if stored in protected memory areas, unless the Security IC Embedded Software chooses to disclose or modify it.
 Parts of the Security IC Embedded Software which do not contain secret data or security critical source code, may not require protection from being disclosed.
-Other parts of the Security IC Embedded Software may need kept confidential since specific implementation details may assist an attacker. - These standard high-level security goals in the context of the security problem definition build the starting point for the definition of security objectives as required by the Common Criteria (refer to Figure 8).
+Other parts of the Security IC Embedded Software may need kept confidential since specific implementation details may assist an attacker. - These standard high-level security goals in the context of the security problem definition build the starting point for the definition of security objectives as required by the Common Criteria (refer to Figure 4-1).
 Note that the integrity of the TOE is a means to reach these objectives.

-Figure 8 Standard Security Objectives
+Figure 4-1 Standard Security Objectives

-- 119 According to this Protection Profile there is the following high-level security goal related to specific functionality: - 120 SG4 provide random numbers. - 121 The additional high-level security considerations are refined below by defining security objectives as required by the Common Criteria (refer to Figure 9).
+- 130 According to this Protection Profile there is the following high-level security goal related to specific functionality: - 131 SG4 provide random numbers. - The additional high-level security considerations are refined below by defining security objectives as required by the Common Criteria (refer to Figure 4-2).

-Figure 9 Security Objectives related to Specific Functionality
+Figure 4-2 Security Objectives related to Specific Functionality